Enrichment Adventures at Home

 What Is Enrichment Adventures at Home?

-Enrichment Adventures at Home is a mini online course designed specifically for reactive dogs who struggle on walks, and the humans who love them.
+Enrichment Adventures at Home is a mini online course designed specifically for reactive dogs who struggle on walks.

 • meet your dog’s needs without relying on stressful walks.